pchi17/buckofive/README.md

 * create a bucket using AWS Console and copy the bucket name into `.env.json`

 ### 3rd party software
-* run `brew install imagemagick` you need imagemagick because carrierwave uses it for image processing.
+* run `brew install imagemagick`, CarrierWave uses it for image processing.
-* run `brew install redis`
-  Redis is a non-relational database, a key-value data store. you need redis because sidekiq uses it for data storage (queuing background jobs - sending emai, process image)
+* run `brew install redis`, Redis is a non-relational database, a key-value data store. sidekiq uses it for data storage (queuing background jobs - sending emai, process image)

 ### Mandrill email service